 The material most typically repeated between buildings on a campus is a specific clay brick.
 If the campus is in fact over 100 years old, finding replacement bricks exactly the same size, shape, and color can be a challenge.
-To complicate the issue, the color of the mortar and thickness of the mortar joint can substantially change the overall perceived color of a Recently, the most dramatic influence to impact school interiors has been the insertion of high-tech equipment and wiring into low-tech space.

-brick wall-even when identical historic bricks are used.
+To complicate the issue, the color of the mortar and thickness of the mortar joint can substantially change the overall perceived color of a brick wall-even when identical historic bricks are used.
 If a mortar joint is finished with a half round tool, the shadow cast by the brick in the course above it is different than when the full joint is "scraped" or "v" shaped.
 More dark shadows in the joints darken the entire brick wall.